center-for-threat-informed-defense/security-stack-mappings/tools/README.md

 ```

 #### Examples
-- Return a table with a row for each technique in a mapping file that has a Protect score category
+- Return a table with a row for each technique in a mapping file that has a Protect score category:
   ```
   ./mapping_cli.py list_scores --category Protect
   ```
-- Return a table with a row for each mapping file that has a Protect score category for technique T1078 Valid Accounts
+- Return a table with a row for each mapping file that has a Protect score category for technique T1078 Valid Accounts:
   ```
   ./mapping_cli.py list_scores --category Protect --attack-id T1078
   ```
-- Return a table with a row for each mapping file that has a Protect score category for technique T1078 Valid Accounts or technique T1578 Modify Cloud Compute Infrastructure
+- Return a table with a row for each mapping file that has a Protect score category for technique T1078 Valid Accounts or technique T1578 Modify Cloud Compute Infrastructure:
   ```
   ./mapping_cli.py list_scores --category Protect --attack-id T1078 --attack-id T1578
   ```
 - Return a table with a row for each mapping file that has a Protect score category for sub-techniques of T1078 Valid Accounts.
-Displays the sub-technique scores instead of technique scores.
+Displays the sub-technique scores instead of technique scores:
   ```
   ./mapping_cli.py list_scores --category Protect --attack-id T1078 --level Sub-technique
   ```
 - Return a table with a row for each Azure mapping file that has a Protect score category with a Minimal or Significant score.
-Limit the width of the score comments column to 40 characters.
+Limit the width of the score comments column to 40 characters:
   ```
   ./mapping_cli.py list_scores --category Protect --platform Azure --score Minimal --score Significant --width 40
   ```
-- Return a table with a row for each score category for controls with a name that contains the "Identity Protection" that provide a mapping for technique T1078 Valid Accounts.
+- Return a table with a row for each score category for controls with a name that contains the "Identity Protection" that provide a mapping for technique T1078 Valid Accounts:

   ```
   ./mapping_cli.py list_scores  --attack-id T1078 --level Technique --control "Identity Protection"